Virginie Amélie Avegno Gautreau

 Virginie Amélie Avegno Gautreau (née Avegno; 29 January 1859 – 25 July 1915) was an American-born Parisian socialite, who gained notoriety as the subject of John Singer Sargent's Portrait of Madame X.

 Early life and education

-Gautreau was born Virginie Amélie of French Creole ancestry, in New Orleans, Louisiana, on 29 January 1859.
+Gautreau was born Virginie Amélie Avegno of French Creole ancestry, in New Orleans, Louisiana, on 29 January 1859.
 Her parents were Anatole Placide Avegno, who was French Creole, and Marie Virginie de Ternant, who was French.
 Virginie had a younger sister, Valentine Marie, who was born in 1861 and died on March 11, 1866 from yellow fever.
 Her father also died during the American Civil War in 1862.
 Her sister and father were both buried in the Saint Louis Cemetery.
 Gautreau was named after her grandmother Virginie de Ternant, but throughout her life she went by her middle name Amélie.
 In 1867, when Virginie was eight years old, she moved with her widowed mother back to France.
 Her education was funded by her uncle and she attended a convent school.
 When she was introduced to Parisian high society, she was praised for her beauty.